 She receives two types of therapy.
 She has discovered that she loves to play in water – the family recently took a trip to the water park, and *Charlotte was so calm and seemed to enjoy herself!
 Little *Charlotte is learning to play for the first time in her life!
-Can you imagine childhood without knowing how to play?
-This is an all too common occurrence for children who have lived in institutions.
+Can you imagine a childhood without knowing how to play?
+This is an all-too-common occurrence for children who have lived in institutions.

 *A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian governmental guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.

 Please help spread the word, keep SCH in your thoughts and prayers, and give if you are able.
 Every little bit helps – even advocacy!
 Speaking of, you can become an advocate for SCH here.